VetCostCalc

 How much does it cost to spay a cat?

 Spaying a female cat costs $150–$400 at a private vet.
-Cats are cheaper than dogs because they're smaller and require less anesthesia.
+Cats cost less than dogs because they're smaller and need less anesthesia.
 Low-cost clinics bring this down to $40–$120.
-If the cat is in heat when spayed, expect a 20–35% surcharge due to increased surgical complexity.
+If the cat is in heat when spayed, expect a 20–35% surcharge.
+Most vets recommend spaying before the first heat cycle (around 5 months) to lower mammary cancer risk.

 Is a low-cost spay/neuter clinic safe?